Healthy Apple Crisp Recipe **VIDEO**

 Many of us are on the hunt for a dessert that is both satisfying and healthy.
 I've been asked for a redo of creme brulee (which isn't gonna happen).

-For me, cooked apples are the ultimate comfort food.
+For me, cooked apples (especially warm!) are the ultimate comfort food.
 There is something about apple pie that makes my worries disappear.
-On Friday, I talked about how I use apple pie as a solution to my loneliness problems see: Emotional Eating.

 If you can get used to baked apples with no butter, you can start enjoying a super healthy dessert.
-Apples cook down into a soft pudding-like substance that is creamy without butter.
+Apples cook down into a soft pudding-like substance that is creamy so they really don’t need butter.

 You could try making these apple crisps without the sugar and see how you like them.
 I added a little sugar because it gives them a flavor OOOMPH - but you may find that you don't need it.

-My daughter ate this dessert right up (and my son hated it).
-These healthy apple crisps are so fast to make - the hardest part is peeling the apple.
+Both of my kids eat this up without complaint.
+These healthy apple crisps are so fast to make - the hardest part is peeling and the apple.
+The rest is a cinch and you only need one bowl and some ramekins.

 (3 small servings)